At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

-- When the dissertation date is agreed, the doctoral candidate or custos asks department secretary Tuula Nissinen to reserve the auditorium for public defence.
+- When the dissertation date is agreed, the doctoral candidate or custos asks department secretary Tuula Nissinen to reserve the auditorium for public examination.
 Ms Nissinen also looks after the hall arrangements on the dissertation date as well as the examiners’ travel and accommodation arrangements.

 - Head of the department and supervisor proposes the dissertation date, venue, examiner(s), representative of the faculty and custos.

 - Dean makes the decision regarding the dissertation date, venue, examiner, representative of the faculty and custos.

 - Coffee service after the public examination and the post-doctoral party, karonkka, are arranged and financed by the doctoral candidate.